devmarkusb/uiwrap/README.md

 A library to wrap and select an underlying (G)UI implementation of your choice.
-The idea is to support:
+We would like to support:
 * console/terminal
 * Qt
 * ... and others (e.g. wxWidgets) when needed.

-The idea is to provide an abstraction layer for apps which is GUI-agnostic.
+The idea is to provide at least to some extent an abstraction layer for apps which is GUI-agnostic.
 Such that, as much app code as possible doesn't need to use GUI implementation specific code, at least concerning the most common tasks like message boxes, file system access, settings,